Guide to Shadowing a Doctor for Pre-Meds

 • Wear professional attire, including comfortable, closed-toe shoes.
 Men should wear a tie.

 • Bring a notebook and a pencil or pen to take notes.
-Don’t write down confidential patient info.
+However, don’t write down confidential patient info.
 Try not to write notes in front of patients — it may make them nervous.
-(Avoid taking these notes on a mobile phone, as this may be perceived as rude.)
+Avoid taking these notes on a mobile phone, as this may be perceived as rude.

 • Ask plenty of questions.
 You may need to write down questions and ask them later at a more appropriate time.

-• Ask the doctor how you should refer to yourself to patients and their healthcare coworkers.
+• Ask the doctor how you should refer to yourself during patient interactions and around other healthcare provider coworkers.
+We want to avoid confusing patients or colleagues.

 • Confirm where you can obtain scrubs when necessary.